 Students who need tutoring in various subjects have the option of turning to their peers for extra help.
-Peer tutors work with their fellow students on a oneon-one or small group basis.
+Peer tutors work with their fellow students on a oneon-one basis at a mutually convenient time and place.
+Periodic meetings are held between the student and the coordinator of the ARC to track the student's progress, and the overall effectiveness of the tutorial program.

-Math and Writing Center
+Writing Center